 Because Nord is so big they can offer all of this for one of the lowest prices in the industry, you can get a 3-year pass from $2.29 per month and the ability to connect 6 devices simultaneously.
 You also get 30 days to cool off and get your money back if NordVPN isn’t for you.

 Cyberghost have been around since 2011 and boast over 30 million users.
-They consistently deliver great customer service which can be seen from how much their apps are updated and the quick responses from their development team.
+They consistently deliver great customer service.
+Reflected in regular updates and a great support team.

-You can also enjoy super-fast speeds and continuous streaming as 1,000 of their 3,700+ servers have been specially adapted to allow for super-fast download and upload speeds.
+You can also enjoy super-fast speeds and continuous streaming.
+1,000 of their 3,700+ servers have been specially adapted to allow for super-fast download and upload speeds.

-As an added layer of protection Cyberghost use a similar system to IPVanish where your IP is shared amongst many different users, this makes it impossible for anybody to discern who does what.
-They have a trusted zero logs policy and enjoy the same military grade encryption offered by all of the other providers.
+As an added layer of protection Cyberghost use a similar system to IPVanish where your IP is shared amongst many different users.
+IP Pooling makes it impossible for anybody to discern who does what.
+They have a trusted zero logs policy and military grade encryption offered by all of the other providers.

 Just like NordVPN they are also incredibly competitive on price, with their 3-year package starting from $2.21 a month, allowing you to connect up to 7 devices at the same time.
 They also offer the longest money back guarantee period of 45 days.

 Our last entry is a newcomer to the VPN industry that is taking off.
-Surf Shark has no where near the user base of our other 4 giants but is fast becoming a firm favorite.
+Surf Shark is one of the fastest growing VPNs of 2019.
 Due to its great speeds, growing number of servers, cheap prices and great features.